gbordyugov/toofrops/README.md

 without labels.
 On the training data, an accuracy of nearly 91% can be achieved.

+I am also including `predictions-reference.png` such that you can see the results without having to run the whole training/inference pipeline.

 ## Details of implementation

 ### Data handling

 `data.py` downloads the data and creates a training dataset.
-Due to the sparseness of the data, I decided to use all 25 labelled images for training (no validation/test set) and verify the quality of training by the training accuracy plus visual inspection of the predictions for the unlabelled data.
+Due to the sparseness of the data, I decided to use all 25 labelled images for training (no validation/test set) and to verify the quality of training by the training accuracy plus visual inspection of the predictions for the unlabelled data.

 I experimented with augmenting the data by rotations, but didn't find it beneficial.
-A possible explanation would be that I'm using a pre-trained encoder part of the network which is already doing quite a good job of recongnising features in the input data.
+A possible explanation would be that I'm using a pre-trained encoder part of the network which is already doing quite a good job of robustly recongnising features in the input data.

 ### Model description

 I mostly followed the ideas [href](https://www.tensorflow.org/tutorials/images/segmentation) tutorial.
-The main idea is to utilize an U-Net architecture with a pre-trained encoder part, taken from the MobileNetV2 model.
+The main point is to utilize a U-Net architecture with a pre-trained encoder part, taken from the MobileNetV2 model.
 I experimented with a hand-crafted U-Net architecture (not included of the code), but it delivered substantially worse results than the network with a pre-trained encoder.

-The differences of my code from the above tutorial:
+The differences of my code from the above tutorial are:

+- Just binary classification unlike the three-classes in the tutorial.
-- Because of the binary classification, I use a single output channel and a simpler loss function (but still a cross-entropy loss).
+- Because of the binary classification, I use a single output channel and a somewhat simpler loss function (but still a cross-entropy loss).
-- My last layer outputs classification probabilities rather then log-probs, which is achieved by having a sigmoid activation in the last layer, the reason being just two classification classes.
+- My networ outputs classification probabilities rather then log-probs, which is achieved by having a sigmoid activation in the last layer, the reason being just two classification classes.
 - I experimented with the Dice loss plus a weighted combination of the